-Be it video conferencing, keeping track of work or collaboration apps make remote working a smooth process.
+Be it video conferencing, keeping track of work, or collaboration apps make remote working a smooth process.
 Plenty of apps these days provide great services, why not write an article about it when people are looking for them?

 4. Work and Education

-The COVID-19 Google Trends search terms that are most relevant to us.
-While we know the impact of this virus will be far-reaching and prolonged, have you wondered what it might mean in the longer term for work and education sectors?
+The COVID-19 Google Trends search terms are most relevant to us.
+While we know the impact of this virus will be far-reaching and prolonged, have you wondered what it might mean in the longer term for the work and education sectors?

 In the coming months, governments will have to make difficult choices about their investments in education.
 So is the world of work that threatens the wellbeing of millions across the globe.

 It’s online learning’s big moment and education is about to get revamped just as much as the industries that are going to work remotely.
 When it comes to education, a digitized online class isn’t new but it is magnified by the pandemic and school closures.